 The Housing Assessor will contact the client and arrange to assess their injury-related needs.
-During the assessment, the Assessor must, in the first instance, consider whether equipment solutions will meet the client's needs before recommending housing modifications.
-Where an equipment solution is considered appropriate the Assessor should follow the process for ordering rehabilitation equipment outlined in the Managed Rehabilitation Equipment Services (MRES) contract (see section 12 for more information about equipment).
+During the assessment, the Assessor must consider whether equipment solutions will meet the client's needs before recommending housing modifications.
+Where an equipment solution is considered appropriate the Assessor should follow the process for ordering rehabilitation equipment outlined in the MRES) contract (see section 16 for more information about equipment).
 Temporary housing modification solutions, which allow the client to return home as soon as practicable, must also be considered.

-Once the assessment has been carried out and if a housing modification is indicated, the Assessor will complete:
+Once the assessment has been carried out and a housing modification has been recommended, the Assessor will complete:

-- an ACC263 Housing Assessment Report (Minor Modifications) or an ACC257 Housing Assessment Report (Standard and Complex Modifications) detailing the injury-related need, issues with the current environment and the outcomes that will be achieved by providing housing modifications. - Where MRES equipment (see Section 10 for further definition) is also required the Assessor will order it from Enable (ACC's contracted MRES supplier) by completing an equipment request online at Enable.co.nz/contact-us/feedback/.
+an ACC263 Housing Assessment Report (Minor Modifications) or an ACC257 Housing Assessment Report (Standard and Complex Modifications) detailing the injury-related need, issues with the current environment and the outcomes that will be achieved by

-Note: for each piece of equipment requested, the Assessor must clearly document the intended rehabilitation outcome.
+- providing housing modifications.
+The Assessor will return the ACC263 directly to the housing service provider and the ACC257 to ACC. - where MRES equipment is also required, the Assessor will order it from Enable (ACC's contracted MRES Supplier) by completing an equipment request online at www.enable.co.nz. - Note: for each piece of equipment requested, the Assessor must clearly document the intended rehabilitation outcome